westerbaan/theses/a-changes.md

 * Added a reminder of the meaning of finite (measure space) in 43V(7).

-* Adds some words on the relation between meagreness and negligibility in 52IIIa and 52IIIb.
+* Added some words on the relation between meagreness and negligibility in 52IIIa and 52IIIb.

-* Improves formulation of 56II,VII.
+* Improved formulation of 56II,VII.

+* Added a line explaining the "Nevertheless" in 65III(4).

 * Added a remark, 96Ia, on the choice of 'filter'.